cervantesnathalia/work_buddies/table_photos/Final Project - Notes.md

    OK.  - Function  - Search All individuals
    OK.  - Change the user table putting lat and long there

-   me   - Function  - Search by Name - Individual
+   ok   - Function  - Search by Name - Individual
    me   - Function  - Search by Location - Individual
    me   - Link all the users to the information of each individual me   - Show Each Individual - Name, position , email , Oficce Location , Time Zone